-In many markets across the country, the amount of buyers searching for their dream home greatly outnumbers the amount of homes for sale.
+In many markets across the country, the number of buyers searching for their dream homes greatly exceeds the number of homes for sale.
 This has led to a competitive marketplace where buyers often need to stand out.
 One way to show you are serious about buying your dream home is to get pre-qualified or pre-approved for a mortgage before starting your search.